-Learn how to cook rice perfectly every time.
-This is our go-to method to make fluffy white rice and it doesn’t get any easier.
-To cook rice on the stove, all you need is a medium saucepan with a tight-fitting lid.
+Learn how to cook rice that’s perfect every time.
+This is my go-to method for fluffy rice, and it doesn’t get any easier – all you need is a medium saucepan with a tight-fitting lid.

 Cooked white rice in a saucepan with spoon